cappsule/nofear/README.md

-Regarding virtualization, [Cappsule](https://cappsule.github.io) introduced the concept of *on the fly virtualization* with a custom hypervisor; whereas NoFear makes use of [KVM](https://www.linux-kvm.org/), included in mainline Linux kernel.
+Regarding virtualization, [Cappsule](https://cappsule.github.io) introduced the concept of *on the fly virtualization* with a custom hypervisor; whereas NoFear makes use of [KVM](https://www.linux-kvm.org/) included in mainline Linux kernel.

-Concerning dependencies, Cappsule requires a custom Ubuntu configuration and a specific a Linux kernel version.
+Concerning dependencies, Cappsule requires a custom Ubuntu configuration and a specific Linux kernel version.
 Any change to the Linux kernel is prone to break the hypervisor or the VMs.
 NoFear aims at being distro-independent, requiring software distributed through the distro packages.